Apply for Weatherization

 * For specific information on this service, please call our office to speak to a LIVE person regarding how to apply.

 Weatherization measures may include:

 - Weather-stripping doors and caulking windows or gaps around home

-- Testing, repairing, or replacement* of refrigerators, water heaters, heating and/or cooling systems, and cooking appliance repairs or replacement
+- Testing, repairing, or replacement* of refrigerators, water heaters, heating and/or cooling systems, and cooking appliance

 - Insulating exterior walls, ceilings, and floors

 - Upgrading interior and exterior lighting services to LED